1,3-Benzodioxolyl-N-methylpentanamine

-1,3-Benzodioxolyl-N-methylpentanamine (N-methyl-1,3-benzodioxolylpentanamine; MBDP; methyl-K, UWA-091), also known as 3,4-methylenedioxy-α-propyl-N-methylphenethylamine, is a psychoactive drug of the phenethylamine family.
-It is the N-methyl analogue of 1,3-benzodioxolylpentanamine (BDP; K).
-Methyl-K was first synthesized by Alexander Shulgin ("Sasha" Shulgin).
-In his book PiHKAL ("Phenethylamines i Have Known And Loved"), the minimum dosage is listed as 100 mg, and the duration is unknown.
-Very little is known about the pharmacology, pharmacokinetics, effects, and toxicity of Methyl-K.
+MBDP, also known as N-methyl-1,3-benzodioxolylpentanamine, 3,4-methylenedioxy-α-propyl-N-methylphenethylamine, methyl-K, or UWA-091, is a psychoactive drug of the phenethylamine, phenylisobutylamine, and MDxx families.
+It is the N-methyl analogue of BDP (K).

+Use and effects

+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MBDP's minimum dose as 100 mg orally and its duration as unknown.
+The drug produced no effects at tested doses.

+Chemistry

+Synthesis

+The chemical synthesis of MBDP has been described.